 Riley has not detailed what the injury is exactly.
 The Oregonian reported it was a meniscus tear, citing an unnamed source.
 Riley did not say when the surgery would be or pose a timetable on Mannion's return.
 The estimated timetable could be dependent on the extent of the injury found during surgery.

-saying the Beaver D will also have to step up.
+IT GOES WITHOUT saying the Beaver D will also have to step up.
 There have been a few lapses here and there, sure, but for the most part the Beaver D has greatly exceeded expectations.

 Keep in mind they're No. 1 in the nation in third down efficiency on defense and No. 23 in the nation in scoring defense, allowing an average of just 17 points.